This page is under construction and subject to change.

 The plugins can actually store the objects in variety of ways.
 A plugin could, for example, have objects be distributed remotely over different platforms, provide a raw mapping of the model to the file system, or even store the data in other file formats (like native netCDF or HDF4 format).
 The user still gets the same data model where access is done to a single HDF5 “container”; however the plugin object driver translates from what the user sees to how the data is actually stored.
 Having this abstraction layer maintains the object model of HDF5 and allows better usage of new object storage file systems that are targeted for Exascale systems.

-The following APIs were introduced to support this feature:
+The following functions were introduced to support this feature:

 |H5VL_CLOSE||Closes a VOL connector identifier|